 Sue Wagner became the official voice of Health in a Heartbeat on March 1, 2004, replacing Polly Anderson, who served as program voice since its creation in 2000.
 Sue currently serves as director of communications for WUFT-TV and WUFT/WJUF-FM.
 She has worked at the public broadcasting stations for more than 17 years and serves as voice talent for program promotion and underwriting credits, fund drives, and special event and image advertisements.
 Other voice work experience includes narrating a national water company Web site and Hippodrome State Theater commercials.

-Melanie Fridl Ross is director and senior medical writer/editor at University of Florida Health Science Center News and Communications.
-As senior producer and managing editor for Health in a Heartbeat, she oversees operations for the series and serves as a senior editor for the script production process.
+Melanie Fridl Ross is Chief Communications Officer of UF Health Communications and the Associate Vice President for Health Affairs, University of Florida.
+As senior producer and executive editor of Health in a Heartbeat, she oversees operations for the series and serves as a senior editor for the script production process.
 Ross joined UF in 1992 from The Tampa Tribune, where she was a reporter.
 She holds a master’s degree in journalism with a concentration in newspaper administration from Northwestern University’s Medill School of Journalism.
 Her bachelor’s degree is in American culture from Northwestern’s Weinberg College of Arts and Sciences.
 She is a past president of the Florida chapter of the American Medical Writers Association and currently serves on the organization’s national executive committee.
 She also is a member of the Association of Health Care Journalists, the Board of Editors in the Life Sciences, the Council of Science Editors and the National Association of Science Writers.